MohamedNabill7/Alex-Virtual-Assistant-in-Smart-Home/README.md

 ## Features in Leo

-	Alex is a Personal Artificial Intelligence voice assistant used to predict the basic functions like,
+**Alex** is a Personal Artificial Intelligence voice assistant used to predict the basic functions like,

 	Smart-Home Control
 	Predicts time, date
 	Playing Music Videos on Youtube
 	Say Jokes 😁
 	Set an alarm to reminder
 	Weather Forecast
 	Cooking Recipe
 	Dialy News

 ## Usage Examples:

-	Say "Alex" then...
+Say **Alex** then...

 	"Play some music"
 	"What is the weather like in [Cairo, London, ..]"
 	"Turn [on, off] the light in the [garage, bedroom. .....]"
 	"Tell me something funny"
 	"What is the time now in New York"
 	"How do i make a pizza"